Ms. Olympia: 2020 – present

-On 14 February 2020, A360 Media, LLC sold Joe Weider’s Olympia Fitness & Performance Weekend to Jake Wood.
-Due to the COVID-19 pandemic, the Joe Weider’s Olympia Fitness & Performance Weekend was postponed to December 2020 and moved to the Orange County Convention Center in Orlando, Florida due to the limits the attendees in Nevada.
-In Nevada, due to covid restrictions, just 250 people could be in attendance, while in Florida, 2,500 people could be in attendance.
-Later in 2020, Andrea Shaw, a dark horse competitor coming off her previous 2020 wins at the Omaha Pro and Rising Phoenix World Championships, defeated Helle Trevino and Margaret Martin, both of whom were former Ms Rising Phoenix title holders and obtained the Ms. Olympia title.
-She would repeat her double wins at the Rising Phoenix World Championships and Ms. Olympia in 2021 and 2022.
-In 2021, the Joe Weider’s Olympia Fitness & Performance Weekend remained in Orlando.
-In 2022, the Joe Weider’s Olympia Fitness & Performance Weekend moved back to Las Vegas.
-In 2023, the Joe Weider’s Olympia Fitness & Performance Weekend moved back to Orlando.
+On 14 February 2020, A360 Media, LLC sold Joe Weider's Olympia Fitness & Performance Weekend to Jake Wood, who also owned the Rising Phoenix, which had been the successor to Ms. Olympia.
+Due to the COVID-19 pandemic, the Joe Weider's Olympia Fitness & Performance Weekend was postponed to December 2020 and moved to the Orange County Convention Center in Orlando, Florida due to the limits the attendees in Nevada.
+In Nevada, due to pandemic restrictions, just 250 people could be in attendance, while in Florida, 2,500 people could be in attendance.
+Later in 2020, Andrea Shaw, a dark horse competitor coming off her previous 2020 wins at the Omaha Pro and Rising Phoenix, defeated Helle Trevino (the defending champion of women's bodybuilding as the 2017 and 2019 Rising Phoenix champion) and Margaret V. Martin, the 2015 and 2016 Rising Phoenix champion during that era it was the premier women's bodybuilding championship, and obtained the Ms. Olympia title (the first in the Jake Wood era).
+She would repeat her double wins at the Rising Phoenix and Ms. Olympia in 2021, 2022 and 2023.
+In 2021, the Joe Weider's Olympia Fitness & Performance Weekend remained in Orlando.
+In 2022, the Joe Weider's Olympia Fitness & Performance Weekend moved back to Las Vegas.
+In 2023, the Joe Weider's Olympia Fitness & Performance Weekend moved back to Orlando.